jadecobra/python_tdd_exercises/source/classes/classes.rst

   def test_class_definition_with_object(self):
       self.assertIsInstance(classes.ClassWithObject(), object)

-and the terminal shows an :doc:`/exceptions/AttributeError`
+and the terminal shows an :ref:`AttributeError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^